bikesky-social/ozone-discord-poster/README.md

 ## Configuration

+The web service is configured using environment variables.
 The expected environment variables are:

 ```sh
 # the Discord webhook for the channel to post to